Death Cause: COVID-19

 |Car Collection||Toyota Innova and Toyota Fortuner

-Note: He also owned a bus which he had rented out.
+Note: He also owned a bus that he had rented out.
 Amar Ujala

 |Assets/Properties||He owned a house in Nagpada, Mumbai.
 He also owned two flats in Mumbai.
 Amar Ujala|